John Hughes (counselor)

 John Dennis Hughes (March 3, 1945 – January 31, 2012) was a pioneer in the field of school-based alcohol and drug prevention efforts in the Pacific Northwest.
 He served in various capacities during his career including positions at the Washington State Office of Superintendent of Public Instruction and the Drug Enforcement Administration.

 Personal life

-Hughes was born in La Grande, Union County, Oregon, in 1945 to Frederick Manson "Tom" Hughes, and Dorothy Velma Hughes (nee Wilmers).
+Hughes was born in La Grande, Union County, Oregon, in 1945 to Frederick Manson "Tom" Hughes, and Dorothy Velma Hughes (née Wilmers).
 He was the younger brother of Metro Council President and former Hillsboro Mayor Tom Hughes and the ex-husband of Portland art patron Anne Hughes.
 He moved to Hillsboro with his family in 1952, where he graduated from Hillsboro High School in 1963.
 As an adult, he lived in Portland, Hillsboro, Vancouver, Washington, Kingston, Washington, and Sunnyside, Washington, where he retired in 2010, with Regina, his wife of three decades.
 He was deeply involved in Alcoholics Anonymous and was himself a recovering alcoholic.